60 Threads found on edaboard.com: Coil Measurement

 Please see whether this paper from coilcraft is helpful.

-I know the wattage of the coil is 200 watt and the resistance of the coil is 500 ohm and it works on 24 VAC
+I would like to know how can I measure the ampere of a coil, if for example I know the wattage of the coil is 200 watt and the resistance of the coil is 500 ohm and it works on 24 VAC so how much current will it uses? so i can decide type of cable to use.

 I have an Inductor and I ran a scan form 20Hz to 20KHz on an impedance meter and got very strange results.
 I measured L and |Z| and for starters got very different results than my DVM which is measuring in 270Hz.
 The plot starts with a value of 770mH @ 20Hz and goes up to around 950mH @ 20KHz, but the higher the freq. the more the inductance change